ToberoCat/create3/README.md

 cmake --build build
 ```

-### Building the Client Locally

-When building locally, run `build.sh`.
-This will build the project and produce a .deb file, for later installation.
-Optionally you can also run this:

-### Building the Client with Docker (Recommended)
+### Building the Client with Docker

 When building with Docker, run `build_docker.sh`.
 This will build the project using a docker container, where all
 dependencies are installed and produce a .deb file, for later installation.

-Recommended, because this will also 'cross-compile' the project for the arm64 architecture, which is the architecture of
-the KIPR Wombat.
+This will also 'cross-compile' the project for the arm64 architecture, which is the architecture of the KIPR Wombat.

 The built binary will be placed in the `binaries` directory.

 ### Building the Server with Docker

-The [creat3_docker](https://github.com/kipr/create3_docker) repository contains the instructions for building the server
+The [create3_docker](https://github.com/kipr/create3_docker) repository contains the instructions for building the server
 into a wombat compatible docker image.

-The build script needs minor adjustments

 #### Customizing the Docker Build